 Just two miles to the northwest of Whitefish is Whitefish Lake State Park, another expanse of awe-inspiring wilderness in Montana.
 The area is home to Whitefish Lake, one of the most popular in the state, and is known to be a prime location for observing the Northern Lights thanks to the clear skies.

 Like the other lakes mentioned in this list, Whitefish Lake has the added bonus of reflecting the spectacular lights off the water, transforming a spellbinding show into an absolutely unforgettable one.

 Whitefish Lake Skate Park is similarly located in Flathead County, one of the best areas in the state to view the Aurora Borealis when the conditions are right.
 The county also hosts the striking city of Kalispell and acts as the gateway to the western entrance of Glacier National Park.

 Once an ice-age glacier, Whitefish Lake today is a beloved destination for outdoor enthusiasts and boasts the chance for boating, skiing, swimming, and other water sports.
-The park itself offers a small beach and several camping sites from which you can have flawless views of the night sky.
+The park itself offers a small beach and several camping sites from which you can have flawless views of the Montana Northern Lights.

 Best Times to See the Northern Lights in Montana